northeastern-rc/rc-public-documentation/docs/source/storage/discovery_storage.rst

 ==================================

 There are two main storage systems connected to Northeastern's HPC cluster: ``/home`` and ``/scratch``; these options have specific quotas and limitations.
-The list below details the storage options available to you on Discovery if you have an account on Discovery.
-Every individual with an account on Discovery has both a ``/home`` and ``/scratch`` directory.
+The list below details the storage options available to you on the HPC cluster by having an account.
+Every individual with an account has both a ``/home`` and ``/scratch`` directory.
 While research groups can request additional storage on the ``/work`` storage system, ``/work`` storage is not currently provisioned to individuals.